ManasPl/Apple-disease/README.md

 ## Backend

 The backend employs FastAPI, a modern, fast, and web-based framework for building APIs.
-The Swagger documentation allows users to explore and test the API endpoints easily.

 ## Deep Learning Model